Connecting the world and beyond

 Past events

-Preparatory, information, and outcome documents for selected events are available on the meetings’ webpages, as well as through the ITU Document Centre (some documents require a TIES account to access).
+Preparatory, information, and outcome documents for selected events are available on the meetings’ webpages, as well as through the BDT Document Centre.

 Expert Group on ICT Household Indicators (EGH)